 Access to the building

 Some office buildings are only open during business hours, so if you have some extra work to catch up on over the weekend or late one night, you won’t be able to gain access to your office.
-If you think that you may need access to your office outside of usual working hours, it is important to check lease agreements for such conditions.
+If you think that you may need access to your office outside of usual working hours, it is important to check lease agreements

 What amenities are available?
 Would you like a café on-site, photocopying services, a fully staffed reception and more?
 Make a priority list of what you require and assess how each space meets those needs.

 Size of the space

 You need to have enough space to fit the necessary amount of workstations that you require as well as meeting spaces and storage areas.